ikunetwork/WhitePaper/README.md

 **Figure E: The Network Utility**

 <img width="900" alt="Global capital formation" src="https://github.com/marcgug/White-Paper/raw/master/Network%20Utility.png">

+get rid of bubbles - lets do this in two colums @Mike

 1. Submit a `researchTarget` for consideration.
 The `researchTargets` is public, accessible,  and can be upvoted captcha.
 2. Login to EN to use the `devTools A`.
 If participant possess IKU, he/she can login and access `devTools B`.
 A VR is guaranteed access to ‘devTools B’, as funded by the elixrONE reserve.
 An non-VR must purchase IKU and must post bond of to make submit RFP, protecting against spam.